Biotechnology — Set 2

 Correct Answer: A. Regenerative Medicine

-Regenerative medicine aims to restore the structure and function of damaged organs using living cells.
-Stem cells are unique because they can differentiate into various specialized cell types.
-This field offers potential cures for conditions like Parkinson's and heart disease.
+• **Regenerative Medicine** = Regenerative medicine aims to restore the structure and function of damaged organs using living cells. • **Key significance** — Stem cells are unique because they can differentiate into various specialized cell types. • 💡 Wrong-option analysis: B: Forensic Science is a different concept; C: Nanotechnology is a different concept; D: Systematics is a different concept.

 Which method is used to separate DNA fragments based on their size and charge?